symfony/symfony-docs/cookbook/templating/namespaced_paths.rst

 .. index::
    single: Templating; Namespaced Twig Paths

-How to use and Register namespaced Twig Paths
+How to Use and Register Namespaced Twig Paths
 =============================================

 .. versionadded:: 2.2